Pampyz/TRADING-GAME/README.md

 In the full game the agents have
 In some experiments they can barter (trade one asset for any other), in others theycan via a special'money', and in some they can also trade labor.

+The marketplace typically defines things such as net-worth, virtual opportunity, etc... -> the basis of inter-agent complexity in this game.

 The reduced game where all the utilities are the same and

 <h1> Theoretical background </h1>
 <h2>MDP</h2>
 The MDP (Markov decision process) is a general model of a process that develops over time based on input.
-It is central in control theory, game theory and reinforcement learning, amongst others.
+It is central in control theory, game theory and reinforcement learning, amongst other fields.
 In an MDP, there is a single agent acting by selecting actions a in an environment manifested by the state s.
 The state updates after every time-step based on the previous state and action, after which the agent receives a reward.
 In general, the dynamics of a MDP are probabilistic and defined by the following equations:
 <br>

 <h5>State transition function:</h5>